School & Group Visits

 Planetarium Shows & Workshops

-1-hour planetarium shows are available for your group Tuesday through Friday between 10am and 2pm.
-We can accommodate after school groups until 5pm on the same days.
+1-hour planetarium shows are available for your group Tuesday through Friday between 10am and 2pm, and Saturday and Sunday between 10am and 12pm.
 We also offer 2-hour experiences that combine an hour-long planetarium show with an hour-long, hands-on workshop.
 See below for a list of current shows and workshop combinations.
-Please note, assisted hearing devices are available, and all planetarium shows include live Q&A.
+Please note, assistive listening devices and lighting for a sign-language interpreter are available in the Planetarium, and all shows include live Q&A.

 Guided Museum Tours & Workshops